vpython/vpython-jupyter/README.md

     Shift-drag to pan left/right and up/down.
     Touch screen: pinch/extend to zoom, swipe or two-finger rotate.

-Currently, to re-run a VPython program you need to click the circular arrow icon to "restart the kernel" and then click the red-highlighted button, then click in the first cell, then click the run icon.
+Currently, to re-run a VPython program in a Jupyter notebook you need to click the circular arrow icon to "restart the kernel" and then click the red-highlighted button, then click in the first cell, then click the run icon.
 Alternatively, if you insert "scene = canvas()" at the start of your program, you can rerun the program without restarting the kernel.

 Run example VPython programs: [![Binder](http://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/BruceSherwood/vpython-jupyter/7.4.7?filepath=index.ipynb)